Halochkin/CustomWebComponents/Gestures/MultiFingerGestureMixin/demo/TouchStartAndEndTriggerPattern.md

   customElements.define("test-block", TestBlock);
 ```
-1. Adding the necessary number of points
+1. Adding the necessary number of points.
-2. Add an event listener for the first call to the start function
+2. Add an event listener for the first call to the start function.
-3. Add an unloadCallback() which will call `disconnectedCallback()` when the user closes the tab
+3. Add an `unloadCallback()` which will call `disconnectedCallback()` when the user closes the tab.
 4. The function that is called as a result of activation "touchstart" event.
 It checks the number of active touch starting points and changes their color.
 5. "touchend" event function - checks the number of active points that have been changed.
 6. "touchmove" event function - it just remove an event listener.